 Most workers take pride in their work.
-And most work hard to do the job right, But if they’re interfacing with customers, like providing help desk services, that can be a challenge.
+And most work hard to do the job right, but if they’re interfacing with customers, like providing IT help desk services, that can be a challenge.
 Give them a pat on the back when they deserve it.
 The boost in self-esteem they get will pay off you’re your customers.

 Let their immediate bosses know as well.
 It’s a chip they can use when it’s time for a performance review.
 They’ll appreciate it.
 It will also get them to work harder for you.